QLavi/XprV2/README.md

 # Xpr
-Xpr is a programming language
+Xpr is a programming language\
-Xpr compiler generates bytecode which interpreter executes
+Xpr compiler generates bytecode which interpreter executes.

 ## Build
 ```bash